-There are differences between how you should dress for an interview with a startup or tech company and what you should wear if you’re interviewing with a corporation, government entity, or a non-profit.
-Startups tend to be very casual (people wear jeans and t-shirts and shorts in the summer).
+There are differences between how you should dress for an interview with a startup or established company and what you should wear if you’re interviewing with a corporation, government entity, agency, or a non-profit.
+Startups and agencies tend to be very casual (people wear jeans and t-shirts and shorts in the summer).
 Corporations, nonprofits, and government agencies tend to be either business casual (no jeans or sneakers, but no suit jacket necessary) or business professional.
 Corporations, financial services institutions, and law firms almost always require business attire (a suit).

 In your interview, you want to dress slightly more formal (in the case of startups) or as formal as (in the case of corporations that require suits) your interviewers.

 The easiest way to quickly judge what the dress code is at a company is to go to the company’s website and see how people are dressed in the photos there.